dampierch/aneuploidy/readme_pipeline.md

 #### `het_cnts2R.py` does two things
 1. Reads allele counts at heterozygous sites from `*.het_cnts2`
-2. Prepares allele count information for easy input into R by filtering for sites with paired information (i.e. both normal and tumor counts exist at the site in question) and by calculating major allele fractions
+2. Prepares allele count information for easy input into R by filtering for ?something? ?sites with paired information (i.e. both normal and tumor counts exist at the site in question)? and by calculating major allele fractions
 * *Note `het_cnts2R_n.py` does a better job of checking to ensure that the same chromosome positions are being merged*

 ### CHD solution